 It is recommended that a geotechnical investigation be performed for design of this project, if carried forward.
-The geotechnical investigation should generally consist of drilling soil test borings at least 20 feet deep spread out along the centerline of the proposed tribar revetment to properly characterize subsurface conditions and identify any geological conditions that would require special considerations during preconstruction engineering and design.
+The geotechnical investigation may generally consist of drilling soil test borings at least 25 feet deep and excavating test pits at least 5 feet deep, spread out within the footprint of the proposed tribar revetment to properly characterize the site subsurface and groundwater conditions, to determine the estimated top of coral reef rock, and to identify any geological conditions that would require special considerations during preconstruction engineering and design.